Best Cenotes Near Cancun you just HAVE TO visit: from Tulum to Holbox

 Bring: telephoto lens for photographing bats and wide angle camera (a phone will do) for capturing the whole Cenote Zaci sphere.

-Cenote Yum Balam
+Cenote Yalahua, Yum Balam Preserve on Isla Holbox

 Our last stop we strongly recommend is Cenote Yalahau.
 A part of the larger Yum Balam nature preserve, this cenote is in the middle of a mangrove forest just on the edge of the Yucatan Peninsula.
 The location is more difficult to get to, but the overall Yum Balam Preserve experience makes it worth it.
-You can book a tour to explore the Preserve and its sites, including cenote Yalahau ,before arriving
+You can book a tour to explore the Preserve and its sites, including cenote Yalahau before arriving.

 Within the Yum Balam Preseve there are several outposts accessible by boat.
 Cenote Yalahau is one of them, then there is the bird refuge with observation towers to bring you up to the birds’ level, and then there’s another island/sandbar area where flamingo congregate.
 It’s the perfect Caribbean collection of nature, and at two hours north, it’s near enough Cancun that adding it to your plans if very doable.